jaklusmeyer/APO_pyodine/README.md

 ## Contributer

-People who have actively contributed to the code:
+Other people who have actively contributed to the code:

 Ayk Jessen, former Master student @ LSW Heidelberg

 ## Attribution

-Tbd - we are in the process of publishing first results from the code.
+If you use this software, please cite [Heeren et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023A%26A...674A.164H/abstract).

 ## Acknowledgements